-- Change your socks every day.
+- Put on clean socks every day.

 The effectiveness of these recommendations hasn't been tested in studies, so it isn’t clear whether they work, or how well they work.
 Because the viruses that cause warts are highly contagious, it’s hard to completely prevent them from spreading.
 Also, it’s not easy to tell how someone got them since it can take months for a wart to develop after the skin becomes infected.

 Because warts are almost always harmless and very common anyway, there's usually no need to avoid activities such as swimming and sports at school.